In this guide, we are going to show you how to remove “push-fit” pipe connections.

 Here, you can see that I have forced the tool onto the copper pipe.
 Now, in order to loosen the fitting, I will push it towards the plastic part.

-If everything goes to plan, then the plastic section on the connector will compress inward and release the copper pipe.
+If everything goes according to plan, then the plastic section on the connector will compress inward and release the copper pipe.
 At that stage, I will be able to pull the pipe out.

 Using an adjustable wrench or a ring spanner.